xunmengshe/DiffSinger/docs/README-SVS.md

 In PART2, we observed many bad cases with phonemes that has multiple pronumciations, e.g. `i` in `bi`, `ci`, `chi` and `e` in `ce`, `ye`.
 However, the original codebase has heavy dependency on the Opencpop dataset and labels, including its phoneme systems, which bring difficulties to changing the phoneme system.

 In this repository, we decoupled the code from the Opencpop phoneme system and dictionary, configured all information of the phoneme system in one single file, and released a revised version of the Opencpop pinyin dictionary.
-This refactor also make it possible for customized phoneme systems and dictionaries, such as Japanese, Korean, etc.
+This refactor also made it possible for customized phoneme systems and dictionaries, such as Japanese, Korean, etc.

 Click here for requirements and instructions: [link](README-SVS-customize-phonemes.md).